 Because of these attacks, many regulations, frameworks, and standards specify controls pertaining to password strength and frequency of change, multi-factor authentication (MFA), federated access through secure systems, and more.

 In general, access controls ensure that the right people have the right access to the right resources at the right time — ideally with the least friction.

 To create a strong security posture and to manage privacy risks, such controls also typically incorporate the principle of least privilege (or logical access), which limits each user’s access to only those applications, resources, and other assets needed to do their job.

 In addition to implementing these controls, organisations may also be required to produce reports that capture who has what level of access to what resources today and who had what level of access to what resources in the past.

 Separation of duties is a critical administrative control intended to minimise the occurrence of:

 - Deliberate acts of fraud, sabotage, theft, policy violations, misuse of information, etc.

 Separation of duties controls prevent overlaid IT access that would allow compromising activities, ensuring that no single person can complete a sensitive task alone.
 Access capabilities that would allow compromising activities are called “toxic combinations.”

-Implementing and maintaining separation of duties requires IT teams to scalably account for organizational changes and new technology adoption, combined with conflict role definition and a rule set that accounts for toxic combinations.
+Implementing and maintaining separation of duties requires IT teams to scalably account for organisational changes and new technology adoption, combined with conflict role definition and a rule set that accounts for toxic combinations.

 Meeting obligations with Okta Identity Governance